-Chemical sampling and analysis of surface water in 2015 was primarily conducted by the Virginia Department of Environmental Quality (DEQ) as part of their state-wide surface water quality sampling program.
+Chemical sampling and analysis of surface water in 2016 was primarily conducted by the Virginia Department of Environmental Quality (DEQ) as part of their state-wide surface water quality sampling program.

-In 2015, DEQ collected samples from 16 sites and conducted 237 analyses of nitrogen and phosphorous from the watersheds of Loudoun County (some watershed boundaries extend beyond the County's boundaries).
+In 2016, DEQ collected samples from 21 sites and conducted 299 analyses of nitrogen and phosphorous from the watersheds of Loudoun County (some watershed boundaries extend beyond the County's boundaries).
 Nutrient enrichment has been identified as a major cause of the reported stream impairments nationwide and can lead to low dissolved oxygen, fish kills, shifts in flora and fauna and blooms of nuisance algae.
-Figure 14 illustrates the results of sampling by DEQ for nitrogen and phosphorus in the surface waters from the watersheds of Loudoun County during 2015.
+Figure 14 illustrates the results of sampling by DEQ for nitrogen and phosphorus in the surface waters from the watersheds of Loudoun County during 2016.
+Note that in 2016 three measurements on Limestone Branch (1ALIM001.16) were between .026 to 0.35 mg/l.